hpumengzhao/Sudoku-King/README.md

 # Sudoku-King
 A web page can generate sudoku puzzles.(**The soultion may be not only...**)

-I write it mainly by javascript, there should be a better algorithm called DLX to generate puzzles, but i can't approach it.
+I wrote it mainly by javascript, there should be a better algorithm called DLX to generate puzzles, but i couldn't approach it.

 **You can try it here:** https://hpumengzhao.github.io/sudoku/